trilitech/tezos-developer-docs/docs/unity/calling-contracts.md

 sidebar_label: Calling contracts
 authors: Tim McMackin
 last_update:
-  date: 18 November 2024
+  date: 21 November 2024
 ---

-Smart contracts are backend programs that run on the Tezos blockchains.
+Smart contracts are backend programs that run on blockchains.
 Smart contracts can do many tasks, but for gaming they have two main purposes:

 - They handle tokens, which are digital assets stored on the blockchain
 - They provide backend logic that users can trust because it cannot change

-For more information about contracts, see [Smart contracts](/smart-contracts).
+For more information about smart contracts on Tezos, see [Smart contracts](/smart-contracts).

-The Unity SDK can call any deployed Tezos contract just like any other Tezos client can.
+The Unity SDK can call any deployed Tezos or EVM contract just like any other Tezos client can.

-## Calling contracts
+## Calling Tezos contracts

 Smart contracts have one or more [entrypoints](/smart-contracts/entrypoints), which are the different ways that it can be called, similar to a method or function in programming languages or an endpoint in an API.
-Therefore, to call a smart contract, you need:
+Therefore, to call a Tezos smart contract, you need:

 - Its address, which starts with `KT1`
 - The entrypoint to call
 - The parameter to pass to the entrypoint, which must be in the format that the entrypoint expects
 - An amount of tez tokens to send with the transaction, which can be zero or more

+To call a contract, make sure that you are connected to a Beacon wallet.
-To call a contract, create an `OperationRequest` object with that information and pass it to the `TezosAPI.RequestOperation()` method.
+Then create an `OperationRequest` object with that information and pass it to the `TezosAPI.RequestOperation()` method.
 For example, this code calls a contract and passes the parameter `5` to its `increment` entrypoint.
 When the transaction completes successfully, it logs the hash of the transaction.
 You can use this hash to look up information about the transaction in a [block explorer](/developing/information/block-explorers).